 Statute of Limitations on Asbestos Claims

 Iowa residents must be aware of the statute of limitations regulated on filing asbestos claims.
 Mesothelioma patients in Iowa have 2 years from the date of diagnosis to file a claim for legal compensation.
 If you are a direct family member filing a wrongful death claim in Iowa, you have 2 years from the date of death of your loved one.

 Retaining an Iowa Mesothelioma Lawyer

 Asbestos litigation is a complicated field, and new legal rules require even more background information from plaintiffs.
-An expert mesothelioma lawyer has the resources and experience needed to build a solid claim that earns you the compensation you deserve.
+An experienced mesothelioma lawyer has the resources and experience needed to build a solid claim that earns you the compensation you deserve.